skywalkerSam/ROBOFRIENDS/README.md

 # Getting Started with React - ROBOFRIENDS

+A simple Robofriends application made with React.
+This project is a part of my Web Development Bootcamp by ZTM.

 - Introduction to State, Props, Functional Components & Class Components.

 - Introduction to Components & Component Lifecycle.